To Paris with Love: Production

 Though the release prints received the credit 'Color by Technicolor', the production was filmed on location in Eastmancolor and at Pinewood Studios in 3-strip Technicolor.
 This was at a time when the photographing of British films in colour was moving from 3-strip Technicolor to Eastmancolor.
 Such films are considered hybrids, another being The Purple Plain, made by the same production company the previous year.

+Guiness was one of the leading comedy stars in England at the time.